Masters of the Universe (1987 film): Home media

 The soundtrack album was released on record, cassette, and compact disc by Varèse Sarabande in 1987; it was subsequently issued in an expanded version by Edel.
 In 2008, La-La Land Records released a two-disc edition with the complete score and the original album presentation; in 2012, Intrada Records issued the complete score (the entirely of disc one and tracks 1–5 on disc two) on one disc.
 Masters of the Universe was released on DVD October 23, 2001.
-A 25th Anniversary Edition Blu-ray Disc was released by Warner Home Video on October 2, 2012.
+A 25th Anniversary Edition Blu-ray was released by Warner Home Video on October 2, 2012.

+On May 26, 2026, Amazon MGM announced a 4K UHD Blu Ray remaster from Toy Robot Video, alongside a never before seen Preview Cut, featuring new and extended material that was previously thought to be lost.

 Reception

 Box office

 Prior to releasing the film, The Cannon Group touted Masters of the Universe as the Star Wars of the 1980s.
-Despite releasing alongside the height of the success of the toy line, animated series and related merchandise, Masters of the Universe began as the third-highest-grossing film of the weekend in North America on August 7, 1987, earning $4,883,168, behind Stakeout ($5,170,403) and The Living Daylights ($7,706,230).
+Despite releasing in the wake of the success of the toy line, animated series and related merchandise, Masters of the Universe began as the third-highest-grossing film of the weekend in North America on August 7, 1987, earning $4,883,168, behind Stakeout ($5,170,403) and The Living Daylights ($7,706,230).
 It quickly left the charts, with a North American gross of $17,336,370.

 The film was released in the Philippines by Solar Films on September 10, 1987.

 Critical response

+Metacritic, which uses a weighted average, assigned the a score of 35 out of 100, based on 10 critics, indicating "generally unfavorable" reviews.

 Variety called it a "Conan-Star Wars hybrid ripoff" that is "a colossal bore."
 Walter Goodman of The New York Times wrote, "If you liked the toy, you'll love the movie."
 Michael Wilmington of the Los Angeles Times called it "a misfiring, underdone epic."
 Johanna Steinmetz of the Chicago Tribune wrote that the film, while predictable and derivative, entertains audiences through its side plots set on Earth.

 Several reviewers praised Frank Langella's portrayal of Skeletor, including Rose DeWolf in the Philadelphia Daily News (though saying his costume looked like a Halloween mask) and Roger Hulburt of the South Florida Sun Sentinel.

 In a retrospective review, Glenn Heath Jr. of Slant Magazine called it a "jarring mix of corny screwball comedy and choppy action heroics."
 Chris Eggertsen of HitFix, in an article identifying the film's campy, positive qualities, called it "an objectively bad film with a big heart."
 Joshua Winning of Digital Spy wrote, "...beloved of '80s kids but scorned by critics, it's a high camp oddity that we should celebrate on its own terms."